corbolais/defluxio-hardware/README.md

 * A raspberry pi which runs a simple Go daemon to read the data from the hardware and transmit it to https://netzsin.us.

+The current design powers the STM32F4 from the Raspberry Pi.
+It would also be possible to power the system from the 9VAC power adaptor, but initial experiments showed distorsions in the sine wave caused by the bridge rectifier.
+A precision bridge rectifier setup could solve this.

 Building your own device
 ------------------------